junaidali/docker-vcl/README.md

     * Enter a new password
     * Click Submit Changes

 8. The management node already has the vmware vsphere sdk installed.
-If you need other provisioning tools you will have to update the mgmt/Dockerfile accordingly
+If you need other provisioning tools you will have to update the [Management Node Docker File](mgmt/Dockerfile) accordingly